rabea14180-max/Portfolio-Project/Stage 5/demo-plan.md

 3. Show registered devices and their status.
 4. Open the Readings page and explain the stored temperature data.
 5. Demonstrate the user-configurable temperature threshold.
-6. Show the configured email recipient.
-7. Show the alert generated when the threshold is exceeded.
+6. Show the alert generated when the threshold is exceeded.
-8. Show the alert notification received by email.
+7. Show the alert notification received by email.
-9. Acknowledge or resolve the alert.
+8. Acknowledge or resolve the alert.
-10. Demonstrate role-based access.
+9. Demonstrate role-based access.

 ## Email Alerts